5 minute read

 Uber’s entire emails serves as a call-to-action since the offer is tied to a specific time period.
 The ride-sharing app displays its customer behavior prowess by predicting that late-night food runs and events will drive riders toward their app.
 The pertinent referral information is sandwiched between a bright lifestyle image and an intriguing graphic.
 This epic email gives something to look at as well as something to look forward to.

-As you can see, there are a lot of moving parts involved in creating a memorable and informative referral email.
+Now we don't have to tell you that there are a lot of moving parts involved in creating a memorable and informative referral email.
+So look into your email marketing data to see what works best, ask your content marketing team what tone/voice they suggest using, and most importantly, test!
 It takes more than a copy and paste template to leave a lasting impression on your customers (and increase their chances of sharing).
-Crafting epic referral email messages sets the precedent for how your customers will talk about your brand to others.
+But crafting an epic referral email message will set the precedent for how your customers will talk about your brand to others.
 So why not give them something worth sharing?